Guideline: Duties of emergency control organisation (ECO) members

 Duties of Chief Warden and Deputy Chief Warden

-- Below are listed the duties of the Chief Warden and, in his absence, the Deputy Chief Warden.
+- Below are listed the duties of the Chief Warden and, in his or her absence, the Deputy Chief Warden.

 - Be available, or organise cover, for all times the building is usually occupied and, where possible, ensuring the Chief Warden and Deputy Chief Warden are not simultaneously absent during normal working hours;